Metabolic Syndrome: Lowering Your Blood Pressure

 Eating healthy.
 Eat plenty of fruits and vegetables.
 Eat fat-free or low-fat dairy foods, and drink less alcohol.

 Eating less salt (sodium).
 Salt can raise blood pressure.
 Try salt-free seasoning, or herbs and spices.
 Choose low-salt or no-salt snacks, deli meats, and canned foods.

 Being more physically active.
 Physical activity can help lower blood pressure.
 Get at least 30 minutes of activity on most days.
 If you are not very active, talk with your provider before you get started.
-He or she can help you figure out what is best for you.
+They can help you figure out what is best for you.

 Managing stress.
 Stress can raise blood pressure.
 Talk with your provider about lowering your stress level.
-He or she may advise relaxation methods, a counselor, health coach, or class.
+They may advise relaxation methods, a counselor, health coach, or class.